 How has your experience been working as a female photographer shooting women as your subjects in your photography series portraying breaking-free?

-My inclination towards being independent and decisive about my life and decisions around it has brought me to work on a series that focus focuses on embracing inner richness and strength.
+My inclination towards being independent and decisive about my life and decisions around it has brought me to work on a series that focuses on embracing inner richness and strength.
 It all started from a single thought that if we don’t accept ourselves the way we are then how can we expect others to?
 And that's where it stems from, women have so much to tell, so many experiences to draw from and show up for, but they need to be given that space where they can do that independently and with a free spirit.

 How do you push boundaries for yourself?

 I feel art is something that allows you to be liberal in your thoughts and craft without giving away too much that lies inside.
 It’s indeed one of the best things about it.
 I don’t follow one single method to construct my end goal.
 I sometimes use music, examples of situations, references and many other ways apart from the lighting techniques to focus on the mood I want to achieve.
 It also depends on how you articulate yourself to the frequency of the artist you are shooting.
-I push my boundaries by telling myself that I need to be up my skills along the way and not lose my love for the art.
+I push my boundaries by telling myself that I need to improve my skills along the way and not lose my love for the art.

 How has your experience as a young woman behind the camera working in this huge industry been?